1834–35 United States Senate elections: Georgia

 Georgia had two elections this cycle: a regular election for the class 2 seat and a special election for the class 3 seat.

 Georgia (regular)

 In the class 2 seat, incumbent Jacksonian John Pendleton King, who had served since winning an 1833 special election, was re-elected sometime in 1834.

 Georgia (special)

 In the class 3 seat, incumbent Jacksonian John Forsyth, who had served since winning an 1829 special election, resigned June 27, 1834, to become U.S. Minister to Spain.

 Jacksonian Alfred Cuthbert was elected January 12, 1835.

+Illinois

+There were two elections in Illinois this cycle.

 Maine

 Maine had two elections this cycle, both for the class 2 seat.

 Incumbent Anti-Jacksonian Peleg Sprague, who was elected in 1829, resigned January 1, 1835.

 Jacksonian John Ruggles won both elections.

 Maine (regular)

 Jacksonian John Ruggles was elected January 19, 1835, to the next term.
 He was then elected to finish the current term, see below.

 Maine (special)

 Jacksonian John Ruggles was elected January 20, 1835, to finish the term that would end March 3, 1835.